hyperledger-archives/iroha-api/source/includes/_cli.md

 <code class="bash"> iroha-cli --interactive --name your_account_id </code>

 Your account_id will be used as the creator of the queries and transactions, signing up messages with accounts keys, fill up counters.
-At the start of interactive cli will try to find locally keypairs associated with the account_id, hence these keypairs must be generated and stored locally in the folder from which iroha-cli is invoked.
+At the start of interactive cli will try to find locally keypairs associated with the account_id, hence this keypairs must be generated and stored locally.

 ## Starting menu